fxtentacle/ovh-colab-sagemaker-compatibility-mode/README.md

 and copy the result into `package-list.txt`.
 Afterwards, run
 ```
-!pip3 freeze
+!pip-chill
 ```
 and copy the result into `requirements.txt`.
+Move large requirements such as torch or TensorFlow into `requirements-large.txt` so that you don't have to reinstall them in case of version conflicts.

 In the Dockerfile, update the CUDA and cudnn versions on top, as needed to match the package list.

 Run `packagelist2apt.py`
-to create an updated `apt-install.sh` out of your package list.
+to create updated `apt-install-*.sh` scripts out of your new package list.

 # License